m417z/ntdoc/descriptions/processinfoclass.md

  - `ProcessUptimeInformation` (88)

 ## ProcessPagePriority (39)
-Retrieves or adjusts paging priority for the process
+Retrieves or adjusts paging priority for the process.

 |                 | Query                               | Set
 | --------------- | ----------------------------------- | ---